element-hq/synapse/docs/usage/configuration/config_documentation.md

 The number of events to cache in memory.
 Defaults to 10K.
 Like other caches, this is affected by `caches.global_factor` (see below).

+For example, the default is 10K and the global_factor default is 0.5.

+Since 10K * 0.5 is 5K then the event cache size will be 5K.

+The cache affected by this configuration is named as "*getEvent*".

 Note that this option is not part of the `caches` section.

 Example configuration: